What Happens after I File?

 Normally, tax records should be kept for three years, but some documents — such as records relating to a home purchase or sale, stock transactions, IRAs and business or rental property — should be kept longer.

 You should keep copies of tax returns you have filed and the tax forms package as part of your records.
-They may be helpful in amending filed returns or preparing future ones.
+They may be helpful in amending already filed returns or preparing future returns.

 Change of Address

-If you move after you filed your return, you should send Form 8822, Change of Address to the Internal Revenue Service.
-If you are expecting a refund through the mail, you should also notify the post office serving your former address, which will ensure your check makes it to your new address.
+If you move after you filed your return, send Form 8822, Change of Address, to the Internal Revenue Service.
+If you are expecting a paper refund check, you should also file a change of address with the U.S. Postal Service.

 What If I Made a Mistake?

-Visit IRS.gov for more information and Frequently Asked Questions regarding refunds, record keeping, address changes and amended returns.
+Visit the IRS website at http://www.irs.gov for more information on refunds, recordkeeping, address changes and amended returns.